buglabs/bugswarm-js/nodejs/participation/README.md

 # BUGswarm participation NodeJS library

-This library has two main modules: participation and configuration.
-Use the the configuration module to set up your swarms, resources as well as to manage invitations and API keys.
-Use the participation module to send and receive messages and binary data.
+This library allows you to send and receive messages and binary data to BUGswarm in realtime, communicate with resources within one swarm as well as resources spread out in different swarms.

 This library is an implementation of
 [BUGswarm Participation API](http://developer.bugswarm.net/participation_api.html).